 What MAAG-Indochina personnel did see of French logistical operations was not pleasing, and the officers of the MAAG frequently complained of the waste and sloppy supply accounting of the French.
 U.S. Air Force and Navy MAAG officers, who had somewhat freer access to French air and naval bases, also complained of the lack of safety precautions and the poor quality of French maintenance efforts.

-Shrader reveals the arrogance of the French military leadership approaching their enemy with a European battlefield mentality this error revealed an incredible oversight to the execution of their war efforts beginning in 1946 and culminating at the defeat at Dien Bien Phu.
-The Geneva Accords were waiting the in the wings with a new role for China that also altered how the US approached South Vietnam, Bao Dai and ultimately Ngo Dinh Diem.
+Shrader reveals the true arrogance of French military leadership in approaching their enemy with a European battlefield mentality.
+This error revealed incredible oversight to their execution of the war efforts beginning in 1946 and culminating in the defeat at Dien Bien Phu.
+With the Geneva Accords awaiting in the wings with a new role for China that also altered how the US approached South Vietnam, Bao Dai and ultimately Ngo Dinh Diem.

-It cannot be overstated that France was never fully committed to winning against the Vietnam Minh, The French, with American financial and military support could not turn the tide of the war after the Korean armistice which led to China flooding the north with material, training and armaments.
+It cannot be overstated that France was never fully committed to winning against the Vietnam Minh, The French, with American financial and military support, could not turn the tide of the war after the Korean armistice which led to China flooding the Viet Minh with material, training, and armaments.

 Shrader offers us a larger picture of the Indochina war by examining the infrastructure of both opponents purely from a numbers view.
-While western history was initially surprised by the French defeat, as become accepting of the ‘surprise” defeat of the French by digesting his book we understand the uneven battlefields, armies and supply lines that tipped the scale into the favor tho the Viet Minh.
+While western history was initially surprised by the French defeat, as become accepting of the ‘surprise” defeat of the French by digesting his book we understand the uneven battlefields, armies and supply lines that tipped the scale in the favor to the Viet Minh.

-To ensure that students can easily come to grips with the lessons in this war I would easily recommend starting wth their book.
-This will provide an eye opening account of how both opponents pursued a logistical advantage from 1946 to 1954.
-This book will also reveals early reporting by the CIA of the failed French efforts, their hubris and the will of the national movement across Indochina.
+To make sure that students can easily come to grips with the lessons of this war I would easily recommend starting with their book.
+This will give an eye-opening account of how both opponents pursued a logistical advantage from 1946 to 1954.
+This book will also show early reporting by the CIA of the failed French efforts, their hubris and the will of the national movement across Indochina.

-Published in 2015 Shrader benefits from time as resources have been recently declassified, providing a much deeper insight to the effort by France.
+Published in 2015 Shrader benefits from time as resources have been recently declassified, providing a deeper insight into the effort by France.

 Shrader does echo notable authors who addressed Paris, which gave no support to their Far East Expeditionary Corps campaign.
 Wavering from the devastating tolls of two world wars France experienced the rise and fall of multiple governments.
-With less than total support by their government the French Union was destined to fail.
+With less than total support from their government, French Union troops were destined to fail.